-Selby makes first World Championship final 147
+Selby compiles first final 147 but trails Brecel

-World Snooker Championship 147: Mark Selby records first ever maximum break in final
+World Snooker Championship 147: Mark Selby makes first maximum in final but trails Luca Brecel

 Last updated on .From the section Snooker